 Merced Dog Bite Lawyer

 For many people, dogs are trusted friends and companions.
-According to the American Veterinary Medical Association, somewhere around 36 percent of U.S. households own at least one pet dog and California is the state with the second-highest number of pet dogs after Texas.
-Not only do most dog owners consider their pets part of their family, but the United States Centers for Disease Control and Prevention (CDC) even suggests that dog ownership can have several important health benefits including lowered blood pressure and more opportunity for exercise.
+According to the American Veterinary Medical Association, around 36 percent of U.S. households own at least one pet dog.
+California is the state with the second-highest number of pet dogs after Texas.
+Most dog owners consider their pets part of their family.
+Still, the Centers for Disease Control and Prevention (CDC) suggests that dog ownership can have significant health benefits, including lowered blood pressure and more exercise opportunities.

-Although dogs are usually not dangerous and can even protect their owners in certain situations, the sad truth is that dogs do occasionally bite.
+Although dogs are usually not dangerous and can even protect their owners in certain situations, the sad truth is that dogs occasionally bite.
 CDC data shows that around 4.5 million dog bite incidents happen in the U.S. every year.
-Many of these attacks don’t leave people with serious injuries and individuals are able to recover easily.
-However, dog bite accidents also often leave people with severe trauma that can be both difficult and expensive to recover from.
+Many of these attacks don’t leave people with severe injuries, and individuals can recover quickly.
+However, dog bite accidents also often leave people with severe trauma that can be difficult and expensive.
 Many dog bite survivors are left with chronic medical conditions that drastically affect their lives.
-In the most extreme cases, dog bites can even be the cause of fatal injuries.Dog Bite Data
+In the most extreme cases, dog bites can even cause fatal injuries.Dog Bite Data

-- About 1,000 people are treated in U.S. emergency rooms for dog bite injuries every day.
+- About 1,000 people are treated in U.S. emergency rooms for daily dog bite injuries.

 - Nearly 92 percent of fatal dog bites involve male dogs.